Zubarah, Qatar Guide

 Day Trips

-Experience the vibrant capital of Qatar!
-Doha offers a blend of modern architecture and traditional culture.
+Approximately 1 hour 15 minutes by car to Al Khor, then a short drive/walk to the island Doha, the vibrant capital of Qatar, offers a blend of modern architecture and traditional culture.
 Explore the stunning Corniche, a waterfront promenade, visit the Museum of Islamic Art with its impressive collection, and wander through Souq Waqif, a traditional market offering spices, textiles, and local crafts.
-Don't miss the chance to see the impressive skyline and experience the city's bustling atmosphere.
+For a modern experience, visit the Pearl-Qatar, a man-made island with luxury shops and restaurants.

-Approximately 1 hour by car Doha
+Approximately 1 hour by car Al Reem Island

 Travel Time